 - Kral, Iris , Seiringer-Gaubinger, Martin , Gronauer, Andreas , Bauer, Alexander , Britz, Roland , Barta, Norbert

 - Offered in

 The course focuses on technology particularly used in organic agriculture.
 Especially the following topics are covered:

-• Seed treatment and sowing technology
+• Seed treatment

 • Weed management